 Some Humanists and Secularists are strongly opposed to having anything to do with religious people, so they won’t get involved with inter-faith organisations.
-Suffolk Humanists don’t take that view; one of our number is a co-opted member of Suffolk County Council’s Standing Advisory Council on Religious Education (SACRE), some of us are Humanist representatives on Suffolk Inter-Faith Resource (SIFRE), and another is a tutor with the East of England Faith Agency (EEFA).
-Our group is affiliated to SIFRE.
+Suffolk Humanists don’t take that view; one is a member of Suffolk County Council’s Standing Advisory Council on Religious Education (SACRE).
+We are also active in the Ipswich Faith and Community Forum (IFCF) and some are tutors with the East of England Faith Agency (EEFA).

-We’ve contributed to several SIFRE publications: a directory of local faiths (and Humanism), with descriptions of their activities; a collection of writings by women; a Community Handbook, updated several times; a similar publication for the North Essex Mental Health Trust.
-Our most successful venture so far has been “Diversity”, a board game which teaches players about the beliefs of people who live in the county.
+We’ve contributed to several local publications: a directory of local faiths (and Humanism), with descriptions of their activities; a collection of writings by women; a Community Handbook, updated several times; a similar publication for the North Essex Mental Health Trust.
+We have bene nvolved with promoting “Diversity”, a board game originally developed by the suffolk Interfaith Resourse (SIFRE) which teaches players about the beliefs of people who live in the county.
 It’s been popular in schools and for training with the police, local authorities and those in the caring professions, who can hire a team of tutors to play with them.

 SIFRE Forum of Faiths

 Suffolk Inter-Faith Resource’s Forum of Faiths meets occasionally to consider their teachings and views on a variety of topics.
 They’ve talked about various subjects, including justice and the environment.
 For copies of the booklets containing all the contributions to each forum, contact the Suffolk Inter-Faith Resource.

 More on Interfaith events

 You can read the text of Humanist contributions to Interfaith events in our region on our Public Speaking page.